 There ‘s a great book called ‘How to get from Where You Are to Where You Want to Be‘ by Jack Canfield (I read this then set up my business within a week) where he likens starting projects to firing an arrow.

 Everyone spends so long agonising over the ‘Ready, Aim’ bit that they never get around to Firing!
-He says to just shoot at the target then re-adjust if you’re slightly off mark – and I completely agree with him.
+He says to just shoot at the target then re-adjust if you’re slightly off the mark – and I completely agree with him.

 If you wait until everything’s perfect then you’ll never set your business up.